PatrickAlexander10/os231/links.md

 In this website you will learn about the hierarchy structure of linux, which starts from the root to multiple branches.
 ## 3. [How to Delete GPG Keys in Linux](https://linuxhint.com/delete-gpg-keys-linux/)<br>

-In this website you will learn how to delete gpg keys, this doesn't correlate with the materials for this week but it helped me out when i used the wrong key to encrypt some files, and needed to fix it by deleting the wrong keys.
+In this website you will learn how to delete gpg keys, this doesn't correlate with the materials for this week but it helped me out when i used the wrong key to encrypt some files, and needed to fix it by deleting the wrong key.
 ## 4. [Linux Directory Video](https://www.youtube.com/watch?v=42iQKuQodW4)<br>

 In this video you will learn more interactively about how files and devices are arranged in FHS(Filesystem Hierarchy Standard) which is used by linux